 It felt like a huge leap, but I knew I could do it.

 It was hard!
 I taught five classes a day, kindergarten through 4th grade.
-The kids were wild, didn’t listen, didn’t want to do yoga, had no interest in me, and I cried every day for a year.
+The kids were wild, didn’t listen, didn’t want to do yoga, had no interest in me, and I cried almost every day for a year.

 But I stuck it out.
 I learned from the students, from other teachers, and from the very few kid’s yoga blogs on the internet that I could find with any useful information.